Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

     ```

 ## Events handlers
 There are a number of events that a SpiraApp can register against.
 This allows SpiraApps to take specific actions at relevant times based on the wider flow on the page.
+Most have no return value & do not use any returned values from the callback, unless otherwise specified.
+Function signatures are meant to match TypeScript type syntax.

-=== "Details Page"
+=== "Details Pages"

     ??? note "registerEvent_dataSaved(handler: (operation: string, newId: number) => void)"
         Registers an event handler on a details page to trigger when the main form data is saved.

+        - **handler**:
             - **operation**: Proprietary string detailing what kind of save was done - undefined for normal saves, but can be new, redirect (IN, RK only), or close when doing complex saves
             - **artifactId**: If the operation created a new artifact, it's ID is put here.
 Always paired with the redirect or new operation, depending on whether the artifact has a separate redirect operation.

     ??? note "registerEvent_loaded(handler: (dontClearMessages: boolean) => void)"
         Registers an event handler on the details page to trigger when the main form data is loaded.
 This will be triggered each time the data is refreshed, including switching between artifacts without a full page load.

+        - **handler**:
             - **dontClearMessages**: Whether or not the page load being performed should clear any displayed errors native to Spira.
 Unlikely to be meaningful for a SpiraApp.

     ??? note "registerEvent_dataFailure(handler: (errorMessage: PluginRestException) => void)"
         Registers an event handler on the details page form manager for when data is not saved correctly.

+        - **handler**:
             - **PluginRestException**: Object containing an exceptionType & message property

     ??? note "registerEvent_operationReverted(handler: (statusId: number, isOpen: boolean) => void)"
         Registers an event handler on the details page form manager for when a status change is reverted back.

+        - **handler**:
+            - **statusId**: ID of the status this operation is reverting to
+            - **isOpen**: Whether or not the status being reverted to is open (if supported by artifact)

     ??? note "registerEvent_dropdownChanged(fieldName: string, <br> handler: (oldValue: string, newValue: string) => boolean): boolean"
         Registers an event handler on the [specified dropdown field](./SpiraApps-Reference.md/#available-field-names) for when its value changes.